bslin99/Final_Project/index.md

 from matplotlib import pyplot as plt
 ```

 The analysis of census data with all 10 years.
-Each year from 2010-2020 had to individually be analyzed to determine total income and average income.
+Each year from 2010-2020 had to individually be analyzed to determine total income and average income for each respective year.
+The census data provided the number of individuals making the between a range of annual incomes.

 ```markdown
 census_2011_1 = census_2011.iloc[1:,[0,2,4,6,8,10,12,14,16,18,20,22,24,26,28,30,32]]
 census_2011_2 = census_2011_1.astype(int)